hiranyadeka842github/DLSBLOGAZURECLOUD/README.md

 ### Common methodologies to be used are  #####
         DEVOPS CI/CD Pipelines
         GITHUB REPOS

+   For any changes to master branch Build & Release pipelines to be triggered automatically which will be based on approval for the corresponding feature branches used by multiple developers.

+        Azure boards to be used for easy traccking, querying, reporting and graphical represntation of individual and related jobs & tasks.

   Entire design solution has been documented and demo with tested on Free account: